Managing brand-to-consumer conversations on messaging

 - Set up queue prioritization rules to guide LivePerson engine on which conversations should be answered first.
 Messaging conversations can span over a few hours, or even a few days, and in many cases become inactive as we’re waiting for a consumer to reply.

-2. Smart capacity: LivePerson's proprietary Smart Capacity replaces the traditional agent capacity rate, and dynamically fills agent workload with conversations by taking active and inactive states into consideration.
+2. Dynamic Capacity: LivePerson's proprietary Dynamic Capacity replaces the traditional agent capacity rate, and dynamically fills agent workload with conversations by taking active and inactive states into consideration.

 3. Response time: determine the SLA or how quickly each skill should respond to incoming messages by configuring response times.
 These metrics help route conversations and manage agents queues, including in reporting.